kodgemisi-archive/prerender/README.md

 What does this do?
 ------------------

-Serves any web pages to SEOs as rendered.
+Serves any web page to SEOs as rendered.
 In other words executes all js and wait for all html to be generated before serving.

 How to use?
 -----------

 Basically proxy_pass all requests coming from SEO bots to `prerender` server, and you're done.

-Example nginx configuration with existing Passenger config
+Example nginx configuration
 ---------------------------

+*...with existing Passenger config*

 Assuming that nginx is configured by Passenger automatically hence you have default Passenger nginx configuration.